 Al-Omri is seen toting a gun and gazing wistfully into the fields, before he is given a prep talk by another ISIS militant.

-The youngster and his father then inspect the fortified truck, which would be packed with explosives, and the boy is taught how to ignite and drive the truck.
+be packed with explosives, and the boy is taught how to ignite and drive

 The final part shows young Abu, sitting inside the truck, kissing his father's hand as a blessing ahead of the suicide mission.